Meet our Special Services Team

 Mrs. Tracey Miller has a Bachelor's degree in Special Education from Western Illinois University and a Master's degree in Curriculum and Instruction from Concordia University-Chicago.
 She also has an elementary endorsement, as well as a high school psychology endorsement.

-This is her 19th year teaching and she has taught at all grade levels, including college, in a variety of school settings.
+This is her 20th year teaching and she has taught at all grade levels, including college, and in a variety of school settings.
 Mrs. Miller enjoys teaching students with special needs and cannot imagine doing anything else.

-Mrs. Miller is married with three grown boys, two of which are still in college.
+Mrs. Miller is married with three grown boys..
 She also has three Boxer dogs and two cats.
 During her spare time, she enjoys spending time with family, reading, sewing, and baking.

 Rita Mourisse, Speech Language Pathologist